Installed bamboo rolled fence in a

 battens of split bamboo caps over the 2" x 2" cedar wood stringers as shown

 on the right.
-Make sure you pre drill pilot holes on the bamboo caps, then
+Make sure you pre-drill pilot holes on the bamboo caps, then

 use the 1 1/4" drywall screws to attach the split bamboo to the stringers.

-Take care not to drive the screws in too far, or the bamboo may crack.
+Make sure not to drive the screws in too far, or the bamboo may crack.

 You can also use round whole bamboo poles as the stringers